You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-When it comes to managing cholesterol levels, Lipitor (atorvastatin) is a widely prescribed medication.
-However, many people are unaware of the potential interactions between Lipitor and other substances, including wine.
-In this article, we'll delve into the complex relationship between wine and Lipitor, exploring how wine can affect the medication and vice versa.
+When it comes to managing cholesterol levels, Lipitor (atorvastatin) is a commonly prescribed medication.
+However, many people who take Lipitor also enjoy a glass of wine with their meals.
+But does wine affect Lipitor, and if so, how?
+In this article, we'll delve into the interaction between wine and Lipitor, exploring the potential effects on cholesterol levels and overall health.

 What is Lipitor?